-Table 3: Overview of the Problem-Solution patterns and Semantic categories of Articles A and B Table 5.
-Overview of the Froblem-Solution patients and Semantic categories of Africies A and B
+Table 3: Overview of the Problem-Solution patterns and Semantic categories of Articles A and B

 9 7.
 The Nujiang pit viper is known only from one locality - Muza village, Zayu, Tibet.
 Background 10 8.
 The Glacier pit viper can be found in east part of Qinghai- Tibet Plateau and Hengduanshan mountains, Heishui country, north Sichuan, about 15 km away from Dagu Holy-glacier National Geological Park.
 Main Event 11.
-A - 9.
+A 9.
 The discovery of the latter species suggests Consequences 11.
 B the glaciers might be considered as key factors to the isolation and speciation of the alpine pit vipers in the southwest China.
 Expectation 12 10.
 "We were also astonished by the sceneries we encountered during the field work," the researchers said.
 Published Oct 6, 2021 Evaluation 13 11.
 "During the expeditions, we experienced striking views of sacred, crystal-like glacier lakes embraced by mountains, as well as colourful broadleaf-conifer forests and morning mists falling over the village."
-Evaluation 14 12.
+Evaluation 14 - 12.
 "During our expedition, we met a lot of hospitable Tibetan inhabitants and enjoyed their kindness and treats, which made the expedition more unforgettable."
 Evaluation